-consumers' use of Air Cards and will continue to adversely impact consumers over the next three years as these devices gain in popularity.
+consumers' use of Wearable Wireless Devices and will continue to adversely impact consumers over the next three years as these devices gain in popularity.

 The purpose of the DMCA is to protect copyrighted works from infringement and piracy.
 However, some wireless carriers have used the copyright laws to lock wireless devices as a means to bind customers to that carrier.
-In his 2012 letter to Maria Pallante, Register of Copyrights, Library of Congress, Lawrence Strickling, Assistant Secretary for Communications and Information and Administrator of the National Telecommunications and Information Administration ("NTIA") stated "the primary purpose of the locks is to keep consumers bound to their existing networks, rather than to protect the rights of copyright owners in their capacity as copyright owners."
-The requested exemption will allow a consumer to unlock his or her Air Card and use the device on a compatible wireless network of his or her choice.
+In his 2012 letter to Maria Pallante, Register of Copyrights, Library of Congress, Lawrence Strickling, Assistant Secretary for Communications and Information and Administrator of the National Telecommunications and Information Administration ("NTIA") stated "the primary purpose of the locks is to keep consumers bound to their existing networks, rather than to protect the rights of copyright owners in their capacity as copyright owners."6 The requested exemption will allow a consumer to unlock his or her Wearable Wireless Device and use the device on a compatible wireless network of his or her choice.
 Copyright laws should not stand in the way of consumers using their wireless devices on the wireless network of their choice.
 Consumer choice of switching wireless carriers is not only a lawful and noninfringing use of copyrighted works within the meaning of section 1201(a)(1) of the DMCA, consumer choice advances competition in the provision of wireless telecommunications services.

-Consumers in rural America are adversely impacted by the prohibition on circumvention because while rural carriers provide highly competitive wireless services, they do not always have access to the myriad of popular and most current wireless devices that are available to larger service providers because rural carriers do not have the buying power of their larger carrier counterparts to allow them to acquire these devices from the manufacturers.
+Consumers in rural America are adversely impacted by the prohibition on circumvention because while rural carriers provide highly competitive wireless services, they do not always have access to the myriad of popular and most current wireless devices that are available to larger service providers because rural carriers do not have the buying power of their urban counterparts to allow them to acquire these devices from the manufacturers.
 Allowing consumers to unlock their wireless devices so they can be used on another carrier's wireless network will allow a consumer in rural America to purchase a wireless device, unlock it, and use it on the wireless network he or she chooses, which may include the local rural carrier's network.
-Unlocking wireless devices will provide rural consumers with access to highly popular and in-demand wireless devices that might otherwise not be available.
+Unlocking will provide rural consumers with access to highly popular and in-demand wireless devices that might otherwise not be available.

-Consumers are adversely affected by the requirement that they rely on carriers' voluntary unlocking policies when they seek to move to a new carrier.
-There are delays in acquiring carrier "permission" to unlock wireless devices, not all carriers have policies that allow for the unlocking of Air Cards and carriers have anticompetitive incentives to make wireless device unlocking as difficult as possible for consumers.
-Absent the requested exemption, consumers could be required to purchase new Air Cards each time they seek to move to a different carrier's network.
+Consumers will be adversely affected if they are required to rely on carriers' voluntary unlocking policies when they seek to move to a new carrier.
+There are delays in acquiring carrier "permission" to unlock wireless devices, not all carriers have policies that allow for the unlocking of Wearable Wireless Devices and carriers have anticompetitive incentives to make wireless device unlocking as difficult as possible for consumers.
+Absent the requested exemption, consumers could be required to purchase new, and costly, Wearable Wireless Devices each time they seek to move to a different carrier's network.
 A consumer that lawfully purchases a wireless device should be allowed to use that device on the telecommunications network of his or her choice.
 The DMCA should not be used by wireless carriers as an anticompetitive tool to limit consumer choice between wireless telecommunications carriers.